-As you know, I spend a lot of time writing about my past: people, places, and events that are very much a part of the fabric of my life.
+As long-time readers know, I spend a lot of time writing about my past: people, places, and events that are very much a part of the fabric of my life.
 I try to be as truthful and accurate as possible when I recount the past, but I am ever aware of the fact that I am giving an account of things as I remember them.
 Having read a good bit about the brain and memories, I know my retelling of my past may or may not be accurate.
 As best I can remember, I try to give an honest accounting of my life.

-Here I stand in 2015, no longer a Christian, now an atheist.
+Here I stand in 2020, no longer a Christian, and now an atheist.
 My view of the past is clouded with the tincture of time.
 While I still have fond memories of evangelist Don Hardman’s protracted revival meetings, I have come to see that the preaching and the theology behind it was psychologically controlling and damaging.
 This is how I view much of my preaching as well, especially the first 15 years or so.
 Over time I matured.
-I began preaching expositionally and I turned from a Bible-quoting, hellfire-and-brimstone-preacher to more of a teacher of the Bible.
+I began preaching expositionally, and I turned from a Bible-quoting, hellfire-and-brimstone-preacher to more of a teacher of the Bible.
 Oh, I was still quite passionate about God, the Bible, and how we ought to apply it to our lives, but I was much more careful about using the Bible in context and letting the text speak for itself.
 While the Hardmans remained steadfast and unmovable throughout our friendship, my understanding of them changed.
 Again, my vantage point changed, resulting in me viewing the Hardmans differently.

-However, since there is no heaven, all I can do is make sure that Polly has the best life possible for the rest of this life.
+However, since there is no Heaven, all I can do is make sure that Polly has the best life possible for the rest of this life.
 She deserves it!

 It should come as no surprise then that Polly remembers the past much differently from what I recall.
 One time I said, wouldn’t you like to go back to __________church?
 Immediately she replied, No I wouldn’t.
 I was surprised by her quick and negative response.
 I asked, why not?
 I then quickly learned, from where Polly was standing, that her view of this church was very different from mine.
 Who is right?
 We both are.

-I have written a good bit about the abuse that went on, and continues to go on, in Baptist group homes. (please see Sexual Abuse in the Name of God: New Bethany Home for Girls, Teen Group Homes: Dear IFB Pastor, It’s Time for You to Atone for Your Sin and The Dogma that Followed Me Home) The stories that some people share from their time in these facilities break my heart.
-I want to personally find these abusive miscreants and beat the shit out them.
+I have written a good bit about the abuse that went on and continues to go on in IFB group homes.
+(Please see Sexual Abuse in the Name of God: New Bethany Home for Girls, Teen Group Homes: Dear IFB Pastor, It’s Time for You to Atone for Your Sin and The Dogma that Followed Me Home.)
+The stories that some people share from their time in these facilities break my heart.
+I want to personally find these abusive miscreants and beat the shit out of them.
 They deserve to have punishment heaped upon them.
 They hurt people that I love and respect, and the fact that these dear friends of mine still suffer from the abuse received from men like Mack Ford angers me to this day.
 Every once in a while, someone will come along and leave a glowing testimony from their time in the same facilities.
 They loved their time there.
 They were helped and their life is the better for it.
 How can this be?
 Surely, someone is lying, right?
 Not at all.
 While it is possible that someone is lying or they are living in denial, more often than not, the difference is simply a matter of where the person was standing in relation to the person, place, or event.

 Time shapes how we view the past.
 For me, I am finding that the further a person, place, or event is in the past, the fonder my memories are.
 I suspect that’s how we as humans cope with life.
 The tincture of time often brings healing, and it also allows us to gain enough distance from the negative things in our past that they no longer feel harmful or threatening.
 While time rarely heals all wounds, it does allow us the space and distance necessary to be at peace with those things that cut us to the quick.
 Perhaps that’s the best we can hope for.